 Day 1: Leave Voicemail

 Day 3: Send another follow up email with content

 Day 5: Call

-After executing a cadence similar to this, if you are unsuccessful in scheduling a meeting with a prospect, the next step is pass the contact back to marketing and allow them to be nurtured via email.
+After executing a cadence similar to this, if you are unsuccessful in scheduling a meeting with a prospect, the next step is to pass the contact back to marketing and allow them to be nurtured via email.
 When the time is right, a marketing email may resonate with the prospect, at which point it makes sense to pursue them with an outbound sales approach once again.

-When developing your outbound cadence for yourself or team, start with learning about your prospect and prospect’s industry, then develop a sales activity cadence.
+When developing your outbound sales cadence for yourself or your team, start with learning about your prospect and prospect’s industry, then develop a sales activity cadence.
 Figure out what works for you, test it, test it again, and then implement.